 On the more technical side of things, howling sound design and following editing of it is so precise and suffocating that both the car and house create the wanted anxiety which is being performed by the actors.
 That mixed with script’s boldness to demand viewer’s full attention to every word spoken drives the film to its destination.
 Director and writer Charlie Kaufman’s script thinks that you’re smart, it tests your memory and in the end surprises you by breaking down the walls.
 To me, the originality of it works but it’s one of those cases where you have to be willing to just go with it, rather than try to keep connecting the dots and try to figure out the endgame.
 You won’t figure it out.
 There’s no shortage of highly pretentious references to others’ works that take away from the character work on the screen sometimes but it’s not enough to hurt the story, especially when the film’s conclusion softens their blows.

-Smileys: Whole cast’s performances, sound mixing, originality, screenplay, pacing
+Smileys: Performance by a cast, sound mixing, originality, screenplay, pacing

 Often a funny quip here but just some random thoughts this time.
 As said, the genre overall is one of my least favourites but this movie just has the right elements for one.
 It’s anxiety inducing, actually pretty funny, cleverly written, beautifully shot and even throws in a few surprises.
 Some 4.5 or 4.0 rated films I did enjoy slightly more but ”Thinking” is as good as I want a psychological drama to be.
 I’m thinking of ending the review now.